Vincent Lacoste

-Vincent Lacoste (born 3 July 1993) is a French actor.
+Vincent Lacoste (born July 3, 1993) is a French actor.
+Most know for his works with auteur filmmakers, such as Eden (2014), In Bed with Victoria (2016), Sorry Angel (2018), Amanda (2018) and Lost Illusions (2021).
+For the latter he was awarded the César Award for Best Supporting Actor.

+Career

 He began his acting career at the age of fifteen, playing the lead role of Hervé in the film The French Kissers.
-The role won him the Lumières Award for Most Promising Actor and a nomination for the César Award for Most Promising Actor in 2010.
+The role won him the Lumière Award for Best Male Revelation.
 He was awarded the Prix Patrick Dewaere in 2016.
 He is the main character of Le jeune acteur graphic novel which recounts how he was selected for his first film.